AyalaVirtual/ChristmasPlanner-BackEnd/README.md

 <b>Acceptance Criteria:</b>
 <br>
-* User can add new stocking stuffer ideas, specifying the name and description.
+* User can add new stocking stuffer ideas, specifying the name, description, and the URL of an image showing the finished product.
 * User can save the stocking stuffer idea to the overall list of stocking stuffer ideas for inspiration.